xkisxk/tp/docs/UserGuide.md

 Expected outcome:

 ### Viewing flashcards: `view`
+Displays all the flashcards in the current deck.

+Format: `view`

+Expected outcome:

 ### Exiting deck mode: ``exit``
 Exits deck mode and returns to the main menu.